Smoking With Henry Stanton

 What do poetry and flash fiction share?
 Where do they part ways?

-The affect on my physiognomy, my psychology and whatever else comprises the sum of my parts is exactly the same—whether it is poetry or flash fiction.
+The effect on my physiognomy, my psychology and whatever else comprises the sum of my parts is exactly the same—whether it is poetry or flash fiction.
 I become immersed, I really do loose myself, I am driven, obsessed, I am enthralled totally by the work as it engages me, I am in love.

 The big difference for me is probably that the poem sings a little more, perhaps it is a little more lyrical.
 The distinction, though, breaks down easily—I feel very uncomfortable making it.
 My poetry has rhythms and line breaks that are probably more musical—has deeper and more obvious cadence and his more pronounce rhythmic extremes.
 I started mostly with poetry, and my first published works were poems.
 I attended a workshop once with Marvin Bell.
 We were pouring over poems, when a janitor rolled a dumpster by in the hall.
 Marvin Bell looked up with a glint in his eye and said, “There goes prose.”
 This was funny, I laughed with everyone else, but obviously not true.

 If a black monolith did appear in our world—and we touched it—what do you think it should teach us?

 Either, it would teach us anything and everything we wanted to know, or it would suck the knowledge, the life, the soul right out of us.